hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-banana-buckwheat-pancakes.md

 * 1 teaspoon cinnamon
 * 1/4 teaspoon salt
 <nbsp></nbsp>
+* 30g butter
 * 2 very ripe bananas
-* 1 teaspoon vanilla extract
 * 200g milk
+* 1/2 teaspoon vanilla extract

 **Methods:**

+* Melt the butter and let it cool down a bit.
 * Mix all the dry ingredients (flour, ground seeds, baking powder, cinnamon and salt).
 * Mash bananas with a fork.
 * Add bananas to the flour mixture, mix until combined.
-Add milk and vanilla extract, and mix until combined.
+Add milk, melted butter and vanilla extract, and mix until combined.
 * Spoon small dollops of batter on a hot non-stick pan.
 They will expand, so do keep them small and spaced out.
 Flip as soon as the bottom sides are brown.

 **Inspired by:** [Pick Up Limes](https://www.pickuplimes.com/recipe/fabulously-healthy-buckwheat-pancakes-185)